Failure to Successfully Complete Probationary Period Sample Clauses

 AutoNDA by SimpleDocs

 Failure to Successfully Complete Probationary Period.
-In the event the employee's performance or conduct is not satisfactory, the College may dismiss the employee from employment or return the employee to the employee's previous position, as the case may be, at any time on or before completion of the maximum probationary period.
-Such action will not be subject to the Grievance Procedure or Disciplinary Procedure.
+The Town may dismiss the employee from employment at any time on or before completion of the maximum probationary period.
+Such action shall not be subject to the Grievance Procedure or Disciplinary Procedure.
+In the event an employee is separated from employment and is rehired within one year of separation, the employee’s previous time will be included in the fifty-two-week probationary period.

 Failure to Successfully Complete Probationary Period.
 A probationary employee may be disciplined or discharged at the sole discretion of the Board of Trustees.
 Such action shall not be subject to the Grievance Procedure or Disciplinary Procedure.
 Upon successful completion of probation, an employee may be disciplined or discharged only for just cause.